SchweizerischeBundesbahnen/api-principles/eventdriven/best-practices.md

 {: .no_toc }

 This chapter is not subject to IT Governance.
 It is more a collection of extractions from literature, experiences and patterns that we document as shared knowledge.
-Nevertheless engineers **should** read this section as it contains very valuable knowledge of how t o design and implement event-driven APIs.
+Nevertheless engineers **should** read this section as it contains very valuable knowledge of how to design and implement event-driven APIs.

 ---